The operating infrastructure for institutions.

 Posts connect to posts through typed pointers.
 The graph is the audit trail.

-This is the substantive difference from social-network substrate.
+This is the substantive difference from social-network platforms.
 Social networks rank for engagement; substantive truth and high-engagement content correlate poorly.
-Aura's substrate ranks for nothing — the graph is the surface.
-Discourse intelligence aggregates the graph; it doesn't curate it.
+Aura ranks for nothing — the record is the surface.
+Discourse intelligence aggregates the record; it does not curate it.

 Commitments persist until resolved.
 UPDATE and RESOLVED are typed, not editorial.

-In social-network substrate, a post posted today is gone from the feed in 72 hours.
-In civic-record substrate, a commitment posted today remains an open commitment until a typed RESOLVED reply with a pointer back has been authored.
+On a social-network feed, a post made today is gone in 72 hours.
+On a public record, a commitment posted today remains an open commitment until a typed resolution with a pointer back has been authored.

-The substrate doesn't decay commitments on a time horizon.
-A commitment from 2024 is the same substrate fact as a commitment from this week.
+The platform does not decay commitments on a time horizon.
+A commitment from last year is the same on-record fact as a commitment from this week.
 The institutional accountability arc is durable in a way feeds aren't.

-This is the institutional reason civic governments, public agencies, regulatory bodies, mission-aligned nonprofits, and academic institutions choose this substrate over social-network platforms: the substrate serves the civic function their institutional mandate requires.
-The engagement-substrate platforms cannot.
+This is the institutional reason civic governments, public agencies, regulatory bodies, mission-aligned nonprofits, and academic institutions choose this platform over social-network alternatives: the public record serves the civic function their institutional mandate requires.
+Engagement-driven platforms cannot.